Stable closed geodesics and stable figure-eights in convex hypersurfaces: Introduction

-Even when $M$ is simply-connected, if it has a closed geodesic in a region with strictly negative curvature, then it must have index zero due to the formula for the second variation of length.
-Likewise, if a \emph{stationary geodesic net}---an immersion of a fixed connected graph that is a critical point under the length functional---lies in a region of strictly negative curvature then it must also be stable.

-On the other hand, there are several negative results that rule out the existence of index-zero closed geodesics and stable geodesic bouquets in certain closed manifolds $M$ that are simply-connected and have positive sectional curvature.
-Indeed, if $M$ is also even-dimensional and orientable, then a classical theorem of J.\,L.~Synge prevents it from having an index-zero closed geodesic \cite{Synge_GeodesicPosCurv}.
-Moreover, a well-known conjecture of H.\,B.~Lawson and J.~Simons \cite{LawsonSimons} would imply that if $M$ is closed and simply-connected, and its curvature is $1/4$-pinched, then it cannot contain any stable submanifolds or stable varifolds of any dimension, which includes index-zero closed geodesics and stable geodesic bouquets.
+Like stable closed geodesics, the existence of stable geodesic nets can be obstructed by certain positive curvature conditions.
+A well-known conjecture of H.\,B.~Lawson and J.~Simons \cite{LawsonSimons} would imply that if $M$ is closed and simply connected, and its curvature is $\frac14$-pinched, then it cannot contain any stable submanifolds or stable varifolds of any dimension, which includes stable closed geodesics and stable geodesic bouquets.
 This conjecture has been proven under various additional pinching assumptions \cite{Howard_SuffPinched,ShenXu_QuarterPinchedHypersurfaces,HuWei_FifthPinched}.
-In particular, the conjecture holds for all round spheres, so that none of them contain any index-zero closed geodesic or stable geodesic bouquet.
+In particular, the conjecture holds for all round spheres, so that none of them contain any stable geodesic net.

 I.~Adelstein and F.\,V.~Pallete also proved that positively curved Riemannian 2-spheres cannot have a stable geodesic net in the shape of a $\theta$ graph \cite{AdelsteinPallete}.
+This allowed them to prove that the length of the shortest closed geodesic in a positively curved Riemannian 2-sphere $M$ is at most $3d$, where $d$ is the diameter of $M$.
+This sharpened the upper bound of $4d$ proved by A.~Nabutovsky and R.~Rotman \cite{NabutovskyRotman_ShortestClosedGeodesicS2} and independently by S.~Sabourau \cite{Sabourau_ShortestClosedGeodesic} for general Riemannian 2-sphere.
+This improvement was possible by showing that certain processes of contracting graphs embedded in $M$ cannot get stuck in stable $\theta$ graphs, and will converge to stable closed geodesics.
+This suggests that the existence of stable geodesic nets may have implications on estimates of the lengths of closed geodesics.

+In negatively curved manifolds, stable geodesic nets are easier to construct, akin to stable closed geodesics.
+If a stationary geodesic net lies in a region of strictly negative curvature then it must also be stable due to the formula for the second variation of length.